stas00/the-art-of-debugging/methodology/README.md

 One side effect of activating such flags is that it changes the timing of the execution and if the async kernel had a deadlock issue, it might disappear and you won't be able to debug the deadlock issue.

-use case: when we were preparing for BLOOM-176B training we were getting a deadlock once we used more than a certain amount of gpus and no amount of lost hair helped finding the cause.
+case study: when we were preparing for BLOOM-176B training we were getting a deadlock once we used more than a certain amount of gpus and no amount of lost hair helped finding the cause.
 And very early on, we discovered that when we used `CUDA_LAUNCH_BLOCKING=1` the hanging would disappear.
 Since we didn't have the luxury of spending a month on figuring it out - we measured the performance and discovered that there was no perceivable slowdown when async-execution was turned off, even though the manpage warns to only ever use `CUDA_LAUNCH_BLOCKING=1` for debug purposes.
 Of course, you might not be always that lucky, but don't be afraid to go against the recommendations if it unblocks your progress.

 ## Atomic debug cycles